Book Now

 Do you have bottled water for purchase?

-We provide reusable water bottles for the trip, unless you would like to bring your own.
 We consciously do not offer single-use plastic water bottles.
 As ocean ambassadors, we support alternatives to “disposable” plastics because we’ve seen the destructive effects it has on the sea life we love.
 We might even stop to pick up some plastic trash or a deflated helium balloon during your trip, and celebrate saving the life of a sea turtle or whale that will not eat that one piece of plastic by accident.
+However, please feel free to bring your own water bottle onboard.

 What should I NOT bring?